dinanathsj29/web-design-development-fundamentals-tutorial/README.md

 - D3

 ### 3.6.
 Images
-There are many formats of photos/pictures/images/Web Graphics used on the web
+There are many formats of photos/pictures/images/Web Graphics used on the web:
 - BMP
 - GIF
 - JPEG / JPG